visgl/deck.gl/dev-docs/RFCs/v6.1/json-layers-rfc.md

 ## Summary

-This RFC proposes adding adaptor classes that accept JSON descriptions of views and layers.
+This RFC proposes adding adaptor classes that accept JSON descriptions of views and layers and convert them to deck.gl views and layers.
+The JSON schema is proposed to be a "minimal" mapping of the current declarative deck.gl API.

 ## Background